-The claimant in this case was a self-employed electrical contractor so while he was in hospital and while in recovery he was unable to work.
+The claimant, in this case, was a self-employed electrical contractor so while he was in the hospital and while in recovery he was unable to work.
 This meant that he had little choice but to claim for a compensation payout for a sternum fracture otherwise he wouldn’t have been able to pay his essential bills like rent and bills while recovering.

 The liability for the crash was determined by the police investigation which found the other driver was to blame.
 It may seem a horrible thing to have to do, i.e make a claim for compensation for a sternum fracture against somebody who has died but it is often necessary, as was the case for the claimant involved in this accident, to cover financial losses that the accident has caused.

-It’s quite rare, in our experience, for a personal injury claim to ever get to court as mostly insurers want to get claims settled without their own legal costs spiralling but this case was more complex and required a judges decision on the actual amount of compensation that should be awarded.
+It’s quite rare, in our experience, for a personal injury claim to ever get to court as most insurers want to get claims settled without their own legal costs spiralling but this case was more complex and required a judge’s decision on the actual amount of compensation that should be awarded.

 The judge decided that there were two parts to the compensation claim for a sternum fracture to take into account.
 The first part was for pain and suffering which resulted in £19000, then the second part of the claim was for over £280,000 which took into account the loss of earnings and future loss of earnings because the claimant was unable to work as an electrical contractor following the accident.

 Following the judge’s decision, the MIB fulfilled the compensation payout for a sternum fracture that had been sought and the client’s claim was settled in full.